 Follow the Fort Walker Seeding Standard Operation Procedures (SOP) manual whenever seeding, liming, fertilizing, and mulching activities are conducted.
-Native species shall only be used.
+Only native species shall be used.
 Any non-native species (other than what is included in the Fort Walker Seeding SOP manual), must be approved by the ENRD before being planted.
 Refer to Tear Sheet A-62 for more information.